berenger-eu/specx/README.md

 # Introduction
+SPECX is a task-based runtime system.
+It shares several similarities with StarPU but is written in modern C++.
-SPECX is a task-based runtime system, which is capable of executing tasks in advance if some others are not certain to modify the data.
+It also supports speculative execution, which is the capability of executing tasks in advance if some others are not certain to modify the data.

 The project was originally designed for Monte Carlo and